ridiculous/duck_puncher/README.md

 ## Registering custom punches

 DuckPuncher allows you to utilize the `punch` interface to decorate any kind of object with your own punches.
-Simply call `.register` with the name of your module:
+Simply call `.register` with the name of your module and a new delegated class will be created with that module mixed in.
+For example:

 ```ruby
 module Donald